hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 owned by no one

-requiring them to relinquish control
+requiring them to relinquish meaning-control

 They make trillions from: